The Hurt Locker – 4 stars

 By the end, the film finds it necessary to spell out what is painfully clear, from the opening Chris Hedges quote (war is a drug) to a stateside scene with Renner and his baby where we hear Renner tell the infant (because we might not have gotten it) that he only loves one thing (danger).
 Oy vey.

-Kathryn Bigelow’s direction, however, is expert and the story holds you.
+Bigelow’s direction, however, is expert, she can masterfully craft battle with all of its hectic bursts and then tedious monotony.
 Better, there are very short cameos by actors who can present forcefully with little screen time (Guy Pearce, David Morse, and Ralph Fiennes).